-- 3.1 For information regarding employment of staff working with relatives, friends or those in relationships refer to HR01 Safer Recruitment and Selection including Prevention of Illegal Working.
-For queries or advice refer to the Central HR team. - In order to enable the delivery of high quality and effective services, the establishment and maintenance of professional, co-operative and open relationships with colleagues is essential.
-It is important to remember that individual staff members have a responsibility to contribute constructively to effective team practices and procedures and that failure to communicate with, and support colleagues is a major contributory factor in instances of risk at work. - 3.2.1 In order to reduce risks it is recommended that relatives, friends and those in relationships are not engaged within the same unit where there may be collusion on confidential information or security, or where the activities of one may compromise the other.
-Employees should not report into or manage a relative, friend or someone they are in a relationship with or be engaged where one may have the authority to influence the discipline or payments made or the career development of another.

-- 3.2.2 If colleagues notice relationships developing which cause or could potentially cause concerns and could be to the detriment of service users, this should be reported to their manager immediately.
-Further advice on handling these situations can be sought from site or Central HR. - 3.3 The following values and principles should underpin all aspects of practice in relationships, boundaries and professional practice with individual colleagues and the team. - 3.3.1 Systems and forums to assist in high quality communication such as handovers, daily support records, diaries, regular staff meetings and training are important in the maintenance of a cohesive team.
+- 3.1 For information regarding employment of colleagues working with relatives, friends or those in relationships refer to AHR01 Safer Recruitment and Selection including Prevention of Illegal Working and AHR17 Relationships at Work.
+For queries or advice, refer to Divisional or Central People Team. - 3.2 In order to enable the delivery of high quality and effective services, the establishment and maintenance of professional, co-operative and open relationships with colleagues is essential.
+It is important to remember that individual colleagues have a responsibility to contribute constructively to effective team practices and procedures and that failure to communicate with, and support colleagues is a major contributory factor in instances of risk at work. - 3.2.1 In order to reduce risks it is recommended that relatives, friends and those in relationships are not engaged within the same unit where there may be collusion on confidential information or security, or where the activities of one may compromise the other.
+Employees should not report into or manage a relative, friend or someone they are in a relationship with or be engaged where one may have the authority to influence the discipline or payments made or the career development of another. - 3.2.2 If colleagues notice relationships developing which cause or could potentially cause concerns and could be to the detriment of the children and young people, this should be reported to their head teacher / home manager immediately.
+Further advice on handling these situations can be sought from the regional or Central People Team. - 3.3 The following values and principles should underpin all aspects of practice in relationships, boundaries and professional practice with individual colleagues and the team. - 3.3.1 Systems and forums to assist in high quality communication such as handovers, daily support records, diaries, regular staff meetings and training are important in the maintenance of a cohesive team.
 These activities provide the opportunity for discussion and the resolution of issues that arise during the working day and help to prevent the spread of gossip and hearsay.
-All staff should understand the reason for, and respect the use of, these activities and be committed to actively support and participate in them. - (a) In services where staff are lone working in the community and do not see other colleagues on such a frequent basis, attention to the detail of written records is essential and thought must be given to other ways of maintaining regular contact, such as telephone calls - (b) Staff supervision and team meetings should be used to highlight, discuss, monitor and review the issues raised in this document
+All colleagues should understand the reason for, and respect the use of, these activities and be committed to actively support and participate in them. - (a) In services where colleagues are lone working in the community and do not see other colleagues on such a frequent basis, attention to the detail of written records is essential and thought must be given to other ways of maintaining regular contact, such as telephone calls. - (b) Staff supervision and team meetings should be used to highlight, discuss, monitor and review the issues raised in this document.